-The Haitian Government through the Ministry of Tourism, led by the dynamic Minister of Tourism Stephanie B. Villedrouin has chosen a 16-mile stretch of largely unoccupied beachfront on the country's southern coast, known as Côte de Fer, on which to build.
+The Haitian Government through the Ministry of Tourism, led by the dynamic Minister of Tourism Stephanie Balmir Villedrouin has chosen a 16-mile stretch of largely unoccupied beach-front on the country's southern coast, known as Côtes-de-Fer ("The Iron Coast"), on which to build.

-The government is aiming for the first phase of the plan, which includes four hotels and the airport with its own passport station, to open by 2017.
+The government is aiming for the first phase of the plan, which includes four hotels and the airport with its own passport station, to open by 2020.